steven4547466/TermTalk/creating_a_client.md

   }
 }
 ```
 The main part you should focus on is the `user` property as it contains the `sessionID` you'll need to remember for this session only (**session ids are refreshed on every new connect except reconnects**), however the other data there is helpful to know if the registration was successful, such as `id`.
-It isn't used (currently) but the server still sends it.
+It isn't used (currently) but will be used for server-side execution in the future.

 A `failed` register will emit the same event (`authResult`) with other data.
 The main part you'll need to look at is the `success` property, but a standard (user caused) failed register will look like this:
 ```js